All Natural Ingredients

 We’ve supported cycling in the larger community by creating a network of Public Bike Repair Stations in 30 communities across Canada.

 Steam Whistle lends support to many sustainable organizations and events annually, hoping to help integrate environmental responsibility into daily lives.

-Steam Whistle Brewing is a proud participating supporter of these green organizations:
+Steam Whistle Brewing has proudly provided support to these green organizations:

 Retro Electro: green electric powered vintage hot rod

 This custom-built, earth friendly vehicle combines a 1958 pickup truck saved from the metal scrap heap, retrofitted with a high efficiency AC motor powered by 100% green electricity from Bullfrog.
 Possibly the world's first wind-powered hot rod!